connorabbas/basic-framework/README.md

-# PHP Mini Framework
+# PHP Basic Framework
-A full-stack PHP framework that gives you the basics for starting a web project in a lightweight "mini" package.
+A full-stack PHP framework that gives you the basics for starting a web project in a lightweight package.

 ## Key Features
 - Simple routing